Malcolm

 To fight against him.

-The decision Shakespeare makes is to give the fulfillment a human-rational mechanism rather than a supernatural one.
-The Birnam Wood prophecy is not fulfilled by the trees themselves marching toward Dunsinane in some miraculous procession.
-It is fulfilled by Malcolm's strategic intelligence, by the soldiers' physical labour of cutting and carrying boughs, and by Macbeth's failure to anticipate that a prophecy phrased in supernatural-impossibility terms might be functionally fulfilled by ordinary military tactics.
+The decision Shakespeare makes is to give the fulfilment a human-rational mechanism rather than a supernatural one.
+The prophecy is not fulfilled by the trees marching toward Dunsinane in some miraculous procession; it is fulfilled by Malcolm’s strategic intelligence, by the soldiers’ physical labour of cutting and carrying boughs, and by Macbeth’s failure to anticipate that a prophecy phrased in supernatural-impossibility terms might be functionally fulfilled by ordinary military tactics.
+The same mechanism works with the parallel prophecy that "none of woman born / Shall harm Macbeth": the literal statement is true, but the functional meaning is misleading, as Macduff’s Caesarean delivery exempts him from the literal phrasing.

-The Jacobean political context makes the equivocation theme contemporary and charged.
-The play was written and performed in the years immediately following the 1605 Gunpowder Plot, when the Jesuit doctrine of mental reservation – the theological justification for swearing oaths whose literal truth concealed their functional dishonesty – had been a substantive issue in the 1606 trial of Father Henry Garnet.
-The play's running theme of equivocation, of which the Birnam Wood prophecy and the "not of woman born" prophecy are the principal pieces of evidence, engages directly with the contemporary political-theological debate.
+The Jacobean context makes the theme charged.
+The play was written in the years immediately following the 1605 Gunpowder Plot, when the Jesuit doctrine of mental reservation – the justification for swearing oaths whose literal truth concealed their functional dishonesty – was a substantive issue in the 1606 trial of Father Henry Garnet.
+The play’s running theme of equivocation engages directly with that debate.
+Where Macbeth trusts the prophecies’ surface meaning and is destroyed by their hidden meaning, Malcolm acts on the available human-rational evidence and inadvertently produces the fulfilment Macbeth had thought impossible.

 How does Malcolm handle the news of the murder of Macduff’s family?

-The A4S3 sequence following Ross's arrival is one of the most carefully constructed pieces of dramatic contrast in the play.
-Malcolm's responses work as a sustained piece of evidence on his political character.
+The A4S3 sequence following Ross’s arrival is one of the most carefully constructed pieces of dramatic contrast in the play.
+Ross has arrived from Scotland with news of the slaughter of Macduff’s family, and the scene gives Macduff’s response and Malcolm’s response different functions.

-Macduff's response is given the play's most extended piece of emotional registration: the "He has no children" line, the disbelieving "All my pretty ones? / Did you say all?", the demand that he "must also feel it as a man" before he can dispute it.
+Macduff’s response is given the play’s most extended piece of emotional registration: the "He has no children" line, the disbelieving "All my pretty ones? / Did you say all?", the insistence that he "must also feel it as a man."
+Malcolm’s response works differently.
+His first line, "Merciful heaven!", registers the appropriate horror, but his subsequent interventions immediately convert the news from private grief into a political resource.
+The instruction that follows makes the political function explicit:

 Be this the whetstone of your sword: let grief